hrokr/install_scripts/lessons-learned.md

 bin/zsh != /usr/local/bin/zsh
 ```
 just put that last part in the preferences --> profile --> command area and call it good.

+## Punchlist - the return
+Right, so after changing out the HD getting thigns back up to their previous state has been a whole lot faster but there are some details that still need to be knocked out.
+Namely:

+* getting the dotfiles in good spot (i.e., a single place that I can version control and with everything working well)
+* gettting the vim plugins to work well.
+This appears to be a config issue with Vundle